puetzp/vec2checkd/README.md

 The obvious choice to monitor anything that exports time-series data scraped by Prometheus et al. is Grafana and/or Alertmanager.
 However this little tool might come in handy when you/your organization relies primarily on Icinga2 for infrastructure monitoring but wants to integrate some services that export time-series data into the mix.
 In this case setting up Grafana and/or Alertmanager alongside Icinga2 may be overkill (or not ...
 I guess it "_depends_").

-## Limitations

-* In contrast to [signalilo](https://github.com/vshn/signalilo) vec2checkd is intended to interact with pre-defined host and service objects in Icinga2 and update those objects regularly.
-So **host and service objects are not created/deleted or managed in any way by vec2checkd** because Icinga2 provides excellent tools to create any type of object even in bulk, e.g. by using the [Director](https://github.com/Icinga/icingaweb2-module-director).
-Providing a means to create objects would necessitate to re-create most of the logic that the Director already provides.
-* At this point only the first item of a PromQL result vector is processed further and the result ultimately sent to Icinga2.
-So (for now) make sure that your PromQL query yields exactly one vector. *This change in future versions*
-* Only the PromQL result type "vector" is interpreted. *This might change in future versions*

 ## Installation

 First know that a pre-built .deb package will be provided in the future!